Discover Nova Scotia’s Tourism Regions

 Bay of Fundy & Annapolis Valley

-The Bay of Fundy’s unique landscape is shaped by the highest tides in the world; its waters are home to 15 species of whales.
-It’s like nowhere else on earth – and that’s not just some marketing slogan.
+The Bay of Fundy’s unique landscape is shaped by the highest recorded tides in the world and its waters are home to 15 species of whales.
+It’s like nowhere else on earth.

-The Annapolis Valley is shaped by fertile soils that nourish lush farms and vineyards, where markets and wineries have taken root alongside Mi’kmaq legends and heritage sites celebrating the earliest European settlements in North America.
+The Annapolis Valley, with its fertile soils that produce lush produce and award-winning vineyards, is where markets and wineries have taken root alongside Mi’kmaq legends and heritage sites commemorating and celebrating the earliest European settlements in North America.

 Cape Breton Island

-Starting at the edge of the Halifax Metro Region, the meandering Eastern Shore is also rich in historical diversity, with living museums and heritage sites devoted to fishing, farming and gold-mining.
+Starting at the edge of the Halifax Metro Region, the Eastern Shore is rich in history with living history museums and heritage sites devoted to fishing, farming and gold mining.

-Halifax Metro combines the sometimes turbulent history of a strategic port city with the youthful spirit of a modern university town.
+Halifax Metro combines the history of a strategic port city with the youthful spirit of a modern university town.

 By day, check out eclectic shops, artisan studios, museums and galleries.
-By night, take in a show, get an earful of music, savour award-winning cuisine, and hoist a pint in a place with more pubs and clubs per capita than almost anywhere else.
-For those not spooked by the shadows, a ghost walk explores our graveyards and haunted houses.
-Even the dead come alive around here.
+By night, take in a show, experience the vibrant music scene, savour award-winning cuisine, and hoist a pint in a place with more pubs and clubs per capita than almost anywhere else in Canada.
+For those not spooked by the shadows, ghost walks explores our graveyards and haunted houses.

 Birthplace of New Scotland, Gaelic culture lives on in the Northumberland Shore region.
 The skirl of bagpipes mingles with the cries of eagles, osprey, and cormorants hunting for food in tidal salt marshes.

-On the Northumberland shore sit back and relax, this region is known for long sandy beaches with some of the warmest beaches in Atlantic Canada.
-The coastal drive winds over 200km, stop at a wharf and buy some of the tastiest lobster in the world or discover one of the many finely skilled arts on the Artisan Way.
+On the Northumberland Shore, sit back and relax as this region is known for its long sandy beaches with some of the warmest beaches in Atlantic Canada.
+Stop at a wharf and buy some of the tastiest lobster in the world or discover one of the many skilled artisans along the way.

-Navigate the sea-sculpted coast of the South Shore past weathered fishing villages, the UNESCO World Heritage site of Old Town Lunenburg, beaches & bays, and some 40-plus lighthouses – including the famous beacon at Peggy’s Cove.
+Navigate the sea-sculpted coast of the South Shore past weathered fishing villages, the UNESCO World Heritage site of Old Town Lunenburg, beaches & bays, and 40+ lighthouses - including the famous beacon at Peggy’s Cove.

 Discover privateering legends, tales of pirate treasure, and artisans who craft treasures of their own.
-Then head to Kejimkujik National Park for a natural adventure, come face to history with Mi’kmaq petroglyphs, and see the stars like you didn’t think was possible thanks to a Dark Sky Preserve.
+Visit Kejimkujik National Park and come face to history with Mi’kmaq petroglyphs and see the stars like you didn’t think was possible, in the Dark Sky Preserve.